 How prevalent is the trend, you wonder?
-Well, consider this: The U.S. Bureau of Labor Statistics reported in 2016 that 27% of seniors ages 65-74 had full- or part-time jobs…and the rate has been climbing for 20 years now!
+Well, consider this: The U.S. Bureau of Labor Statistics reported in 2016 that 27% of seniors aged 65-74 had full- or part-time jobs…and the rate has been climbing for 20 years now!
 In fact, by 2026, it’s expected to reach 30%, and as soon as 2030, the number of working seniors 65 and older is expected to surpass the number of workers 18 and under.

 So by all measures, what we’re seeing unfold is a demographic and cultural megatrend of epic proportions.

-The reality is this: Having accumulated considerable knowledge and skills throughout the course of decades in the workforce, seniors’ value in terms of productivity, team membership and the ability to mentor and influence younger workers is doing much to re-invigorate employers’ interest and investment.
+The reality is this: Having accumulated considerable knowledge and skills throughout the course of decades in the workforce, your value in terms of productivity, team membership, and the ability to mentor and influence younger workers is doing much to re-invigorate employers’ interest and investment.
 And because of it, plenty of companies are doing away with “ageism” and previously held biases that typecast senior workers as being less desirable due to lower tech-savvy, greater health risks and diminished overall productivity (which, data suggests, is unproven if not altogether false).

 As the future unfolds, here are no less than 7 employment options and avenues that are more open than ever for seniors, and how those who follow something other than the “traditional” retirement route might go about pursuing additional career interests as their working years kick into overtime.

 Employers are coming to embrace the concept that it’s often bad business to simply let senior workers, who are presumably experienced and long-tenured team members, just one day walk out the door.
-And that paves the way for “retiring” seniors to stay on as consultants, working on a contract or project basis for their employer or (gasp) the competition if the grass is indeed greener over there.
+And that paves the way for retirees to stay on as consultants, working on a contract or project basis for their employer or (gasp) the competition if the grass is indeed greener over there.

 Something of a new concept phased retirement is when a senior worker, in partnership with their employer, begins to dial back time and/or workload to create a longer and more controlled transition to full-on retirement.
-It allows contributions to continue, which benefits the company, while also allowing seniors to dip a proverbial toe into the retirement pond and see what life is like without the everyday 9-to-5.
+It allows contributions to continue, which benefits the company, while also allowing you to dip a proverbial toe into the retirement pond and see what life is like without the everyday 9-to-5.

 Some seniors who struggle to occupy their days in retirement have become entrepreneurs and started some fascinating second acts of their own.
 Whether opening retail shops or other small businesses, brewing craft beer or spirits, or doing trades like wood or metalworking, the choices are unique as each individual senior and limited only by the depth of their skills…and their ability to kick in or raise the necessary startup cash.